Hafizh Syahrin: Petronas Raceline Malaysia (2014–2017)

 Hafizh moved into Moto2 full-time in 2014, riding the lone Kalex for the Petronas Raceline Malaysia team.
 He finished the season in 19th position, with 42 points, and a season's best 7th place finish in the United States Grand Prix.

 For the 2015 Moto2 World Championship, Hafizh made further improvements by collecting 64 points, with a season best finish of 5th at the Japanese Grand Prix, and ending the year 16th in the championship standings.

 In 2016, Hafizh surprised many people by finishing 4th at three Grands Prixs (Qatar, Catalunya and Britain) and finishing ten Grands Prixs in the top 10.
 He collected 118 points total, and finished the championship in 9th position.

-In 2017, he made a slow start to the year, but started making an impact in the second half of the season, when he scored his second podium in the category, with another 3rd place in the San Marino Grand Prix, which was later turned into a second place after Dominique Aegerter was disqualified.
+In 2017, Hafizh made a slow start to the year, but started making an impact in the second half of the season, when he scored his second podium in the category, with another 3rd place in the San Marino Grand Prix, which was later turned into a second place after Dominique Aegerter was disqualified.
 Later, he had another strong result by taking the 3rd podium of his Moto2 career, when he get 3rd position in a wet race at the Japanese Grand Prix, making it two podiums within 3 races.
 He ended that season 10th overall, with 106 points.